Frequently asked questions

 Check out our resources page.

-So the applicant is the person who will be receiving mail and the person authorized is the person who can pick up mail, correct?
+13. The applicant is the person who will be receiving mail and the person authorized is the person who can pick up mail?

 Correct.
 The applicant is the person renting the mailbox and receiving mail.
 The authorized person can pick up the mail.